Haveli Sangeet: History

-Basically, Haveli Sangeet is another name for Hindu temple music practiced by the followers of Vaishnavism of Nathdwara in Rajasthan, Gujarat, India, and considered a part of a rich historical tradition.
+Haveli Sangeet is another name for Hindu temple music practiced by the followers of Vaishnavism of Nathdwara in Rajasthan, Gujarat, India, and considered a part of a rich historical tradition.
 Having its origin in Rajasthan and Gujarat, the Haveli music is believed to have an edge over dhrupad (the core of Indian classical music) for the common belief that the music has none other than Lord Krishna himself for an audience.
-Essentially a tribute to Krishna, its form includes devotional renditions like kirtans, bhajans and bhava nritya, all related to religious worship.
+Essentially a tribute to Krishna, its form includes devotional renditions like kirtans, bhajans, and bhava nritya, all related to religious worship.
 Although a mix of classical and folk music, the style is inherently borrowed from the dhrupad and dhamar.
-Haveli Sangeet is commonly played at the many temples of India, like the Radha Vallabh of Vrindaban, Krishna of Nandgaon, Uttar Pradesh and Sri Nathji of Nathdwara, to name a few.
+Haveli Sangeet is commonly played at the many temples of India, like the Radha Vallabh of Vrindaban, Krishna of Nandgaon, Uttar Pradesh, and Sri Nathji of Nathdwara, to name a few.

-With the passage of time, the Haveli Sangeet lost its popularity in India and is almost extinct.
+Over time, trained practitioners of Haveli Sangeet have decreased in numbers.